Friday, June 27, 2008

 This week's books:

-Mothers Need Time-Outs, Too by Susan Callahan, Anne Nolen and Katrin Schumann
+by Susan Callahan, Anne Nolen and Katrin Schumann

 I didn't read this one -- it arrived in the mail last week, I don't know why.
 I don't need to spend my time off reading about taking time off, but maybe you know someone who does?

-I Married My Mother-in-Law and other tales of in-laws we can't live with -- and can't live without, edited by Ilena Silverman, with essays by Michael Chabon, Ayelet Waldman, Kathryn Harrison and others.
+edited by Ilena Silverman, with essays by Michael Chabon, Ayelet Waldman, Kathryn Harrison and others.
 There are some nice pieces in here, and it's not all in-law bashing.
 And who doesn't love an anthology, really?
 Not me.

 Leave me a comment saying you want to enter by the end of the day Friday, April 4th and I'll announce a winner next week.